 - Finally, you’ll need to fry up bacon bits

-This creamy tuscan garlic sauce is very thick, and the potatoes will be submerged which means no direct heat from the oven.
-But they will be submerged in a thick sauce that fails to produce enough liquid for the potatoes to absorb in short period of time.
+This creamy Tuscan garlic sauce is very thick, and the potatoes will be submerged which means no direct heat from the oven.
+But they will be submerged in a thick sauce that fails to produce enough liquid for the potatoes to absorb in a short period of time.

 If you really want to cook potatoes in the same pan from the beginning-to-end, you can slice them thin (like in this Potato Leek Casserole), take out the chicken from the oven once cooked, cover and let it rest, and then cook your potatoes until fork tender.
 But be warned, that it may take a while and your chicken can get cold.